 When we lived in California, we didn’t worry much about sunscreen and chose other methods for avoiding sunburns when we were outside for a long period of time.

-The more often we use a product or eat a food, the better quality I want it to be (I want natural products and real food), and we’re finally to the point where it’s time to upgrade our sunscreen.
-The top of my concerns are toxins, the cost of quality sunscreen, and the fact that traditional chemical sunscreen ingredients may even increase the risk of skin cancer.
+The more often we use a product or eat a food, the better quality I want it to be (I want natural products and simple, real food ingredients), and we’re finally to the point where it’s time to upgrade our sunscreen.

-With the amount of sunscreen we use in the summer, our sunscreen needs to be free of toxins and parabens is at the top of the list.
+With the amount of sunscreen we use in the summer, our sunscreen needs to be free of toxins, and parabens are at the top of the list.
 According to the Environmental Working Group (EWG),

 Vitamin A